Vishal1579/AWS-CLI-basic-commands/readme.md

-PLease preview this in code.
+Please preview this in code.